DonaldGjoka/DonaldGjoka/README.md

 - 👋 Hi, I’m @DonaldGjoka
 - 👨‍💻 I’m interested in furthering my programming skills
 - 🌱 I’m currently learning the fundamentals of programming with C++
-- 💻 Hoping to slowly populate this git with neat things I've made.
+- 💻 Hoping to slowly populate this git with neat things I've made

 <!---